kappertherapper/kappertherapper/README.md

 👋 Hi, I’m Kasper

-> Graduated in Computer Science from EAAA.
+> Graduated in Computer Science from EAAA in Aarhus.

 > Passionate about learning and building cool things.

-> Heading into cyber security.

-> Studering into it security on EK
+> Heading into cyber security (Now studering in Copenhagen on EK)

 ⋅⋅⋅